 Part of National Museums Liverpool

-British art in the 1960s is renowned for its clever use of vivid colours, unpredictable forms and repetitive patterns.
-This new exhibition at the Walker Art Gallery explores the relationship between colour and form, rationality and irrationality, and sequence and symmetry.
+Much British art of the 1960s is noted for its bold, artificial colour, alluring surfaces and quirky shapes and forms.
+This exhibition at the Walker Art Gallery explored the relationship between colour and form, rationality and irrationality, and sequence and symmetry.

-Works on show include sculptures by artists such as Eduardo Paolozzi, Anthony Caro, Phillip King and Tim Scott, alongside paintings by Bridget Riley, Tess Jaray, Joe Tilson and Richard Smith among others.
+Works on show included sculptures by artists such as Eduardo Paolozzi, Anthony Caro, Kim Lim and Phillip King, alongside paintings by Bridget Riley, Tess Jaray, Joe Tilson and Mary Martin among others.

-The exhibition includes the mind-bending surfaces of op art, the repeated imagery of pop art, the mathematical order of Constructivism, and the sequential placement of brightly-coloured free-standing artworks in New Generation sculpture.
+The exhibition included the mind-bending surfaces of op art, the repeated imagery of pop art, the mathematical order of Constructivism, and the sequential placement of brightly-coloured abstract units in New Generation sculpture.

-Representing more than 20 artists, 'Kaleidoscope' brings together artworks from the Arts Council Collection and other major UK collections.
+Representing more than 20 artists, 'Kaleidoscope' brought together artworks from the Arts Council Collection and other significant collections.

 Enter date here